Skip to content

 A chassis can contain up to 8 blades, however Alps' gh200 chassis are underpopulated so that we can increase the amount of power delivered to each GPU.

-Each node contains four Grace-Hopper modules and four corresponding network interface cards (NICS) per blade, as illustrated below:
+Each node contains four Grace-Hopper modules and four corresponding network interface cards (NICs) per blade, as illustrated below:

 Node xname